drNoob13/batteryimprove/README.md

 ### Disable Ethernet (runtime)

-Ethernet consumes huge energy when it is used and considerable energy when it is not used/idle.
+Ethernet consumes huge energy when it is used (12-14W) and considerable energy (0.5-1W) when it is not used/idle.
 To turn off your ethernet, refer to `ifconfig` for the ethernet interface name, then kill it

 ```bash
 sudo ifconfig enp4s0 down
 ```
+*Note*: ethernet could be on idle (i.e. no cable hooked up), but `powertop` would report it as in full utilization.

 Refer to the bash script (execute after restart on battery): https://github.com/drNoob13/batteryimprove/blob/master/run_bat_powersave.sh